 - When you put a hormone into your body, your body stops making it.

-- Taking testosterone increases prostrate cancer risk.
+- Taking testosterone increases prostate cancer risk.

 - Bodybuilders can have very low testosterone levels due to inadequate rest.